Sense Scotland: Influencing Public Policy

-Partnerships

-Sense Scotland works in partnership with other organizations.
-The charity is a member of Disability Benefits Consortium (DBC) together with more than 50 national organizations that represent the needs of people who rely on disability benefits.
-Sense Scotland is also a member of the Disability Agenda Scotland together with Capability Scotland, Enable Scotland, RNIB Scotland, Action on Hearing Loss and Scottish Association for Mental Health.
-The charity is a major backer of The Hardest Hit campaign organized jointly in 2012 by DBC and UK Disabled People’s Council to fight the cuts to disability benefits.

-Social Enterprising

-In April 2008 Her Royal Highness The Princess Royal opened TouchBase: a £4.5m development that has transformed a derelict warehouse on the South Side in Glasgow into a modern, fully accessible conference, support and community venue.
-The resource centre is the home of Sense Scotland head office and offers a café open to the public, day care and arts facilities to people with disabilities and a business centre with conference, training and meeting rooms for hire.
-All income generated through TouchBase Business Centre goes directly towards the charity’s work.
+Arts

+Sense Scotland offer art sessions to the people they support, which include music sessions, storytelling sessions, and visual and tactile art sessions.
+They have organised art exhibitions in Dundee in 2023 and in Glasgow in 2022 and 2026.

 Fundraising

-Sense Scotland is mainly funded by Local Government contracts, accounting for 82% of their income, the other 18% is made up of donations (11%), profit from the retail division (6%) and investment income (1%).

 The charity organizes fundraising events all year round for individuals and groups to join.
 In 2010 The Stand Comedy Club in Glasgow started organizing an annual benefit night in aid of the work of Sense Scotland.
+Since then, Sense Scotland has organised and takes part in multiple fundraising events every year, including the Kiltwalk, Ladies' Lunches, and Balls.

-Shops Division
+Charity Shops

-Sense Scotland has got a charity retail division that consists of 11 permanent shops and 8 temporary shops throughout Scotland.
+Sense Scotland has a charity retail division that consists of a number of charity shops throughout Scotland.
 The charity opened their first shop on Dumbarton Road at Kelvinhall Subway Station in Glasgow in 1986 where it still opens its doors to trade most days of the week.

 Sense Scotland shops are predominantly staffed by volunteers and each shop has its own paid shop manager and shop assistant.
 The shops division is highly dependent on donations of used goods from the public and sells second hand furniture in selected stores.
 Sense Scotland invites donors of goods to Gift Aid their donations allowing the charity to get extra money by claiming the tax back from the Government.